cpetersen/republic/ops/README.md

 Leaders do the following:

  * Run consul in server mode
- * _Run HAProxy with consul_template to dynamically configure services_
+ * _Run HAProxy with consul-template to dynamically configure services_
  * Are included in the main A record
  * Run docker (including registrator container)
  * Run swarm